digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 In DLIP, the IIIF Cloud Services has the job of transforming files into web-suitable formats.
 Most obviously, an archival tiff might be provided as a IIIF Image Service.
 But also, a high resolution video master may be made accessible as a web-friendly MP4.
 And an obsolete WordPerfect document may be made available as a PDF.
 But these are asset **delivery** concerns rather than preservation concerns.
 Some of them are runtime transformations, on demand.
 And they have nothing to do with whether the original format is obsolete, they are about transformations for access via the web.

-In an ideal world, you always have some software that can read the original.
+In an ideal world, you always have some software that can read the original, even if many users benefit from a derivative whose format may change over time to suit contemporary tools.

 ##### Safety of the intellectual content in the face of obsolete software

-The preservation concern is "what if we lose the means to transform tha WordPerfect document to a PDF, or even open the WordPerfect document anywhere?"
+The preservation concern is "what if we lose the means to transform the WordPerfect document to a PDF, or even open the WordPerfect document anywhere?"

+While we can prioritise open formats for access, we can't change the original format, which may be closed or proprietary.
+Open format derivatives are our way of maintaining access to the original intellectual content.

 Even if _transformation_ of content may lie outside the preservation storage, we might still want the ability to put transformed versions of originals back into preservation storage (e.g., so that the more accessible PDF version is also safe and not dependent on runtime infrastructure).